Home insurance explained

 Home business insurance

 If you use your home as a business address, you’ll need to declare that when taking out insurance.
-But what about working from home because of Covid?
+But what about working from home?
 The good news is, doing normal office work at home shouldn’t affect your insurance – but ask your provider if you’re at all unsure.

 Ready to find the right insurance for you and your home?